Independent veterinary nutrition for health and recovery

 Equicare is here to help you and your horse when you need it most, in good times and bad.
 We provide detailed nutritional assessments from an independent veterinary equine nutritionist.
 A large part of horses that we see need nutritional management of medical, orthopaedic or behavioural problems.
 We also carry out nutritional optimisation for a wide range of performance and leisure horses.

 Equicare’s equine vet and nutritionist is Dr Chloe Casalis de Pury MA(Cantab) VetMB MRCVS.
 Chloe is uniquely placed to advise on how your horse’s diet can impact upon their health and recovery.
-Chloe has over ten years of experience in managing the nutritional needs of horses with a wide range of conditions.
+Chloe has over twelve years of experience in managing the nutritional needs of horses with a wide range of conditions.
 She has worked internationally with studs, racehorses, competition horses and leisure horses to optimise performance and promote recovery where needed.
 Chloe was Nutritional Manager and Vet at the UK’s largest horse feed manufacturer for several years.
 She has also lectured internationally, including at the Global Dressage Forum, Your Horse Live and at Cambridge Veterinary School.

 Chloe knows each and every one of her clients and patients by name.
 With four horses at home, Chloe understands how stressful it can be when your horse is not themselves or is fighting a serious illness.
 She also appreciates that every horse is different and what works for one may not work for another, so provides personalised, practical advice tailored to your horse’s needs and lifestyle.